LouisPatigny/translathor-console-based-translator/README.md

 ﻿# Translathor - Technical Documentation

-_A technical guide for the Translathor built with Python, integrating DeepL and ElevenLabs APIs for multilingual translation and text-to-speech functionality.
+_A technical guide for Translathor built with Python, integrating DeepL and ElevenLabs APIs for multilingual translation and text-to-speech functionality.
 This documentation provides developers with a detailed understanding of the system architecture, supported features, and integration points._

 ---